ress059/ecu/doc/ntnode_h/index.rst

 ecu_ntnode_is_root()
 """""""""""""""""""""""""""""""""""""""""""""""""
 Returns true if the node is a root, meaning it has no parent.
 False otherwise.
-Note that this returns true for an empty node since that is techincally a root.
+Note that this returns true for an empty node since that is technically a root.
 Consider the following example tree:

 .. figure:: /images/ntnode/ecu_ntnode_is_root.svg